pytrip/pytrip/README.rst

 (see https://github.com/pytrip/pytripgui).

 **pytrip** provides several command line applications including ``trip2dicom``, ``dicom2trip`` and ``cubeslice``.
-They works under Linux and Mac OSX operating systems (interpreter of Python programming language has to be also installed).
+They works under Linux, Windows and Mac OSX operating systems (interpreter of Python programming language has to be also installed).
 No programming knowledge is required from user, but basic skills in working with terminal console are needed to use them.